Shanghai General Hospital, Shanghai Jiao Tong University School Of Medicine

 -

-Gene-Editing shot takes aim at stubborn high cholesterol
+Gene-Editing shot takes aim at inherited high cholesterol

-Disease control Not yet recruitingThis early study tests a single injection of ART002g1 in 24 adults with inherited high cholesterol (HeFH) who need lower LDL levels.
-The injection uses gene editing to turn off a liver gene (PCSK9) that raises cholesterol.
-The main goal is to check safety and how well it lowers c…
+Disease control Not yet recruitingThis early study tests a new injection called ART002g1 in 24 adults with a genetic form of high cholesterol (HeFH).
+The injection uses gene editing to lower a protein that raises cholesterol levels.
+The main goal is to check safety and how well the drug works at reducing choleste…

 Phase: EARLY_PHASE1 • Sponsor: Shanghai General Hospital, Shanghai Jiao Tong University School of Medicine • Aim: Disease control